a hatlike, crested helmet without a beaver or visor and with a curved brim coming to a peak in front and in back, worn in the 16th and 17th cent.

-A crested metal helmet with a curved peak in front and back, worn by soldiers in the 16th and 17th centuries.
+A crested metal helmet with a curved peak in front and back, worn by European soldiers in the 1500s and 1600s.

 Origin of morionFrench from Spanish morrión from morro snout, thick lip, rounded end of an object probably from Vulgar Latin murrum snout, of imitative origin

 16th-century etched Italian morion